 Why is this information required?

 Additional value added to the 'Related Reason' field linked to Absence Type within ESR to enable the recording of information where Menopause is an underlying reason for a period of absence.
 Added to NWD Specification as a guidance note - 'Related Reason' is not part of the NWD in the NHS Data Dictionary.

+The Data Dictionary implemented a new data element of 'Employee Absence Type Reason' to display related reasons as they are not Absence Types in their own right so could not be included in this element.
 Implemented in ESR in early 2020.
 Additional information can be recorded within systems such as ESR in relation to episodes of absence which have an underlying cause which itself is not a valid Absence Type.
 This information is a related reason, and the NWD is to be updated to include guidance to help analysts of the data to understand the related reasons which are available.
 In ESR these values can be selected from the 'Related Reason' field on the 'Additional Absence Details' form and within Manager Self Service.

-Coronavirus (COVID-19)
+[2] Coronavirus (COVID-19)